irmlma/next-location-prediction/README.md

 ```
 python example/run.py
 ```
 with `training: True` in `example/config/config.yml` file.
 The code will train a neural network for next location prediction with a dataset generated from [mobility-simulation](https://github.com/irmlma/mobility-simulation).
 The `train_dataset` shall be avilable as a `.csv` file stored in `data_save_root`.
 The other hyper parameters are defined in the config yml file.
-A folder containing the trained nn parameters will be created in `run_save_root`.
+A folder with specified folder name (`run_name`) containing the trained nn parameters will be created in `run_save_root`.

 ## Inference